-- 1. Set the Trusted Connection property to NTLM or to NTLMv2 for NTLMv2. - 2.
-Set the Integrated Security property to true. - 3.
+- 1. Set the $\texttt{Trusted}\texttt{Connection}$ property to NTLM or to NTLMv2 for NTLMv2. - 2.
+Set the Integrated_Security property to true. - 3.
 Set the UID property to an appropriate user name for accessing the server. - 4.
 Set the PWD property to the password corresponding to the user name that you provided above.

-Configuring TLS Verification on a Non-Windows Machine
+Configuring TLS Verification in a Non-Windows Machine

 If you are connecting to a SQL Server instance that has Transport Layer Security (TLS) enabled, then you can use TLS to encrypt your connection.
 When connecting to a server using TLS, the connector can be configured to verify the identity of the server.
-See Security and Authentication on page 44 for more details on TLS.
+See Security and Authentication for more details on TLS.